-It was in 1951 when J.D.
+In 1951, J.D.
 Salinger's The Catcher in the Rye changed the face of teen fiction.
-Holden Caulfield became the poster child for the young adult hero generations of writers after Salinger still characterize.
-But the landscape of young adult literature has changed, and it has evolved into one of the most read publication right now.
+The book's protagonist, Holden Caulfield, became the archetype for the young adult hero for generations to come.
+But the landscape of young adult literature nowadays has changed.
+It's evolved into one of our most popular genres.

-Familiarize yourself with the genre.
-There's a good chance you've read a fair share of YA novels, but it's necessary for you to read more.
-There are cross-genres in YA literature.
-It's often mixed with dystopian themes, fantastical concepts and even science fiction.
+You've probably read your fair share of YA novels.
+But you can always read more!
+You'll find there are cross-genres in YA literature.
+It's often mixed with dystopian themes, supernatural concepts, and even science fiction.
 But the general running theme in all cross-genres is the lead character's coming of age.
-Familiarizing yourself with the usual characterization of YA heroes will give you a better idea of what to avoid and what works.
+Familiarizing yourself with the usual characterization of YA heroes will give you a better idea of what to embrace and what to avoid.

-If you're well in your 20s or 30s, you probably don't interact much with teens.
-You can start by reading books and studies focusing on the complications and complexities teens and young adults deal with on a daily basis.
+If you're in your 30s, you probably don't interact much with teens.
+Start by reading books and studies focusing on the complications and complexities teens and young adults deal with on a daily basis.
 With the mentality of an adult, it's probably difficult to understand them.
-Getting an insight from researches can help.
+Getting insight from researchers can help.
 At the same time, maybe reading magazines catered for teens and young adults will ease you in with the common interests and hobbies of their age group.

-Devoting time on technical studies and published materials aren't enough.
-You need to understand one to write about one.
-Observing their interaction with one another is one of the many things you can do.
+Devoting time to technical studies and published materials isn't enough.
+You need to understand young adults to write about them.
+Observe their interactions.
 Knowing them is the first step to understanding them.
 You were a young adult once, but that was years ago.
-You've changed and so are the things around you.
+You've changed and so have the things around you.
 It's critical that you see things from the perspective of an 18-year-old if you want to create a believable 18-year-old YA hero.
-S.E.
-Hinton, the author of the classic The Outsiders, was 16 years old when she wrote the book.
-And yet, through observation and familiarization, she managed to write a good portrayal of teen boys.

-80% of the time, it may seem like the only thing they do is brood.
-But angst is merely one of the many things a YA character goes through.
-Give your characters layers, tons of it.
+Eighty percent of the time, it may seem like the only thing they do is brood.
+But angst is merely one of the many things a YA character will experience.
+Give your characters layers.
+Tons of them.
 Give them everyday worries, and give them something to brood about.
 There must be a reason behind the angst!
-Give them real emotions because that's the only way to breathe them to life.

-Something important some YA writers seem to forget is to give their characters a backstory.
+An essential detail some YA writers seem to forget is backstory.
 For character development to happen, you need to give them a motivation, a reason why they do the things they do.
 This motivation is the reason behind their reaction to situations.
 Don't give them good dialogue just because it sounds pretty.
 There must be a motivation for why they say the things they say and why they do the things they do.
-You can't say you're infinite simply because it sounds good on paper.
-Charlie in The Perks of Being a Wallflower felt infinite due to a succession of events and how he got there in the first place.
+A character can't say they're complicated simply because it sounds good on paper.
+Show the backstory that makes it so.

-Get to know your YA characters well.
+Get to know your characters.
 In young adult novels, they're the foundation of a wondrous story.
-It's the characters that define the genre of the young adult literature and not their circumstances.
-So before you pick up your pen and create your great perhaps, thoroughly understand and embrace your hero first.
+It's the characters that define the genre of young adult literature, not their circumstances.
+So before you pick up your pen and create your great story, thoroughly understand and embrace your hero first.